Member Types

 Roof systems have the following member type options.
 All of these member types may be sloped, i.e. one end can be higher than the other.
 This is called member pitch and it is measured in units of vertical rise per 12 units of horizontal displacement:

-• Hip/Valley beam: a flush beam, in which spans, loads, and the member slope are automatically calculated from basic inputs which were entered on the Roof Geometry tab.by either Closedtrimmers or Closedplates.
+- Hip/Valley beam: a flush beam, in which spans, loads, and the member slope are automatically calculated from basic inputs which were entered on the Roof Geometry tab.by either trimmers or plates.

 Ceiling systems have the following member type options: